 In the majority of countries, a written employment contract is mandatory.
 This is particularly true for specific types of employment contracts, such as fixed-term contracts.
 Some countries do not explicitly require written employment contracts, but the employer has to provide a written statement with some key details regarding the employment relationship (such as remuneration, working hours, time of payment, vacation entitlements etc.).

-In just over 50% of the countries, there are no language requirements when it comes to drafting an employment contract, as long as the parties to the agreement understand its content.
+In just under 50% of the countries, there are no language requirements when it comes to drafting an employment contract, as long as the parties to the agreement understand its content.
 As such, the agreement can be drafted in a mutually understood language.